RyAtlasX/About_krnl/README.md

 Make sure you’ve excluded the Krnl from windows defender in Protection and threat settings.
 If you have any 3rd party antivirus installed on your computer, then disable it.
-Download and install these files.
+Download and install these files below.
 # For the .Net framework package, use this link:
 https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net472-web-installer